What is a Fashion Style?

 Punk Rock – ripped tees, tight jeans, leather jackets with anarchistic symbols, chains, and safety pins showcasing the subculture’s rebellious nature.

-Bohemian – loose shirts, bell-bottom pants with ethnic prints depicting the movement’s ‘free of societal boundaries’ ethos.
+Bohemian fashion – loose shirts, bell-bottom pants with ethnic prints depicting the movement’s ‘free of societal boundaries’ ethos.

-Goth – black clothing with spiderweb and skull motifs and silver accessories inspired by Gothic rock musicians of those times.
+Goth fashion – black clothing with spiderweb and skull motifs and silver accessories inspired by Gothic rock musicians of those times.

 Leisure – Leisure suits from polyester and shirts with wide collars, defining the casual menswear revolution.